Michael A. Hitt

 Michael A. Hitt is an American business management scholar, consultant, academic and author.
 He is a University Distinguished Professor Emeritus at Texas A&M University and a Distinguished Visiting Research Scholar at Texas Tech University.

-Hitt is most known for his work on strategic entrepreneurship, planning, and resource management.
+Hitt is most known for his work on strategic entrepreneurship, strategic planning, and resource management.
 His publications comprise research articles and books including Strategic Management: Competitiveness and Globalization, Strategic Management: State of the Field and Its Future and Organizational Behavior.
 He was listed among the top scholars in economics, finance, and management by Times Higher Education, as a Highly Cited Researcher in the Web of Science, and has been ranked third globally by Research.com.
 Additionally, he is the recipient of several best article awards from journals, along with the 2001 Irwin Outstanding Educator Award from the Academy of Management, the 2021 Ambassador Award from the Journal of Operations Management, and the Lifetime Influence and Impact Award from the Family Enterprise Research Conference in 2023.

 Hitt is a Fellow of the Academy of Management, the Strategic Management Society, and the Academy of International Business.
 He held various editorial roles such as the Editor of the Academy of Management Journal, Co-editor of the Strategic Entrepreneurship Journal, the Editor-in-Chief of Oxford Research Encyclopedia of Business and Management and Oxford Handbooks Online: Business and Management.

 Education and early career

-Hitt earned a BBA in 1968 and an MBA in 1969 from Texas Tech University.
-From 1970 to 1971, he served as a Consultant at Samsonite Corporation and received a PhD in Organization Theory from the University of Colorado in 1974.
+Hitt earned a Bachelor of Business Administration in 1968 and an MBA in 1969 from Texas Tech University.
+From 1970 to 1971, he served as a Consultant at Samsonite Corporation and received a PhD in Organization Theory from the University of Colorado Boulder in 1974.

 Career

-Hitt began his academic career as an assistant professor of management at Oklahoma State University in 1974.
+Hitt began his academic career as an assistant professor of management at Oklahoma State University–Stillwater in 1974.
 He became associate professor in 1977 and then a professor of Management until 1983, when he was appointed a professor in the Department of Management at the University of Texas at Arlington from 1983 to 1985.
 In 1985, he joined Texas A&M University as a Professor and in 1987 became the T.J.
 Barlow Professor of Business Administration, later becoming Distinguished Professor of Management in 1999 and Paul M. and Rosalie Robertson Chair in Business Administration (1991–2000).
 In 2000, he joined the faculty of Arizona State University as the Weatherup/Overby Chair in Executive Leadership.
 In 2003, he returned to Texas A&M University as a University Distinguished Professor (2003–2015), C.W. and Dorothy Conn Chair in New Ventures (2003–2007) and Joe B. Foster Chair in Business Leadership (2003–2015).
 He has been a University Distinguished Professor Emeritus since 2015.
 Concurrently, he took on the position of Distinguished Research Fellow at Texas Christian University from 2015 to 2019, and has been a Distinguished Visiting Research Scholar at Texas Tech University since 2024.

 Hitt was involved with the Strategic Management Society from 1990 to 2010, holding positions such as president and Trustee.